ToniEstarlich/The-Global-News/README.md

 ---

 # Testing Components
-Through hands-on experience with JEST, I’ve tested various components, ensuring functionality, accuracy, and reliability, much like a 'Book of Pythagoras'—a detailed record of logical and methodical trials.
+Through hands-on experience with JEST, I’ve tested various components to ensure functionality, accuracy, and reliability.
+Given the project's complexity, with its 22 components, the process required continuous adjustments.
+This section documents the iterative resolution of issues, structuring problems and solutions much like a 'Book of Pythagoras

 ---
 # About Header Component